superfaceai/docs/docs/guides/run-capability.md

 ## Run the app

-You can then run your app that performs the use case.
+Now run the application to perform the use case and check the results:

 ```shell
 node app.js